lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-5. Show the final rendered image with annotations and metrics.
+5. The final rendered image is shown with annotations and metrics.

 ```cpp
             t0 = std::chrono::high_resolution_clock::now();